Courtney D. Cogburn

 Computational Social Science Co-Chair

-Associate Professor Courtney D. Cogburn employs a transdisciplinary approach to examining the role of racism in the production of racial inequalities in health.
-She is on the faculty of the Columbia Population Research Center and a faculty affiliate of the Center on African American Politics and Society and the Data Science Institute.
+Dr. Cogburn currently serves as an Associate Professor of Social Work employing a transdisciplinary approach to examining the role of racism in the production of racial inequalities in health.
+She is on the faculty of the Columbia Population Research Center and as a member of the Data Science Institute, she co-chairs the Computational Social Science Working Group.
 The National Institutes of Health, the Robert Wood Johnson Foundation, and the Brown Institute for Media Innovation at the Columbia School of Journalism have supported her work.

 Prior to Columbia, Dr. Cogburn was a Robert Wood Johnson Foundation Health & Society Scholar at the Harvard T.H.
 Chan School of Public Health and the Harvard Center for Population and Development Studies.
 She holds a BA in Psychology from the University of Virginia, an MSW from the University of Michigan School of Social Work, and a PhD in the Combined Program in Education and Psychology from the University of Michigan.
 Dr. Cogburn is also a board member of the International Center Advocates Against Discrimination.